Zeddic-SMO/Zeddic-SMO/README.md

 # Hi there, I'm Samuel (Zeddic) 👋

 I'm a software engineer with a passion for Software Architecture.
 I enjoy working with a variety of technologies to build scalable and efficient software solutions.
-Below are some of the tools and frameworks I frequently use:

-- React.js + Vite
-- Tailwind CSS
-- Bootstrap
-- Redux and Redux Toolkit
-- Ant Design
-- Node.js
-- Express.js
-- MongoDB
-- Nest.js
-- Prisma
-- PostgreSQL
-- Knex

 ## 🔧 Technologies & Tools